JSBSim-Team/jsbsim/UnrealEngine/JSBSimForUnreal.md

  - The aircraft lights have been made only for illustration purpose.
 The cone angle logic is approximate and the blinking frequencies/patterns are not the real ones.
 (We don't want to freak out the purists ;-) )
  - The Primary Flight Display is very simple too.
 A pitch indicator would help too...
  - The terrain is a sample terrain.
 One might use other terrain sources, as long as the georeferencing is correct!
+ - Gamepad support is limited, but can easily be improved in the Input Settings